AdamB64/AdamB64/README.md

 - **Java:** Started with Java for learning programming and later used it to create a budget app using Android Studio with Firebase API.
 Also utilized the phone's SQLite database for local storage.<br>

-- **Web Development (HTML, CSS, JavaScript amd node):** Built a real-time chat website using Node.js and MongoDB, allowing users to create separate private chatrooms.<br>
+- **Web Development (HTML, CSS, JavaScript and node):** Built a real-time chat website using Node.js and MongoDB, allowing users to create separate private chatrooms.<br>

 - **React Native and jQuery:** I have made some things in mobile app development, focusing on navigation, registration, and login fields.